 So please have a look at my previous post about a road trip in Puglia, Italy, or if you think we won’t leave our flats before winter (hope NOT!) find out why you should visit Poland in winter.

 Oh man!
-It looks like it’s going to be a busy quarantine.
+It looks like it’s going to be a busy lockdown.
 Who would already prefer to go back to work?

 And if you’re really bored, you can always hit me up on Instagram.

 Pin for later!